 So there you have my 3, 5 and 7 day Cape Town itinerary suggestions.
 By all means, you can switch days around or do things in a different order.
 In fact, you might want to keep the weather in mind and stay flexible.
 For example, timing your visit to Lions Head for a sunny day so it isn’t shrouded in deep cloud.

 I think Cape Town is truly one of the greatest cities in the world and no matter how long you spend there, you’ll leave with fond memories.
 From the friendly people, exceptional food, extraordinary scenery and interesting history, it really is a destination like no other.
 In fact, I would happily live in Cape Town!

 Feel free to drop me a line if you would like any advice or further recommendations on visiting Cape Town.
-If you’ve enjoyed this Cape Town itinerary, then please do share using the below links!
+If you’ve enjoyed this itinerary guide, then please do share using the below links!

 Disclaimer: This visit to Cape Town was entirely paid for by myself, and there was no involvement from the tourism board or a hotel.
 This is an independent guide.